A couple walks together on a sandy beach near the ocean under an overcast sky.

 When we begin, I want to understand what it’s like to be you in this relationship, and what it’s like to be with each other when things spiral.

-We’ll slow down and get curious: what’s happening under the shutdown, the argument, and the silence.
 I draw from a range of approaches—including the Psychobiological Approach to Couples Therapy (PACT), somatic work, mindfulness, and nervous system awareness—to help us explore how your histories, habits, and ways of responding to stress shape the dynamic between you.

 We won’t rehash every disagreement or decide who’s “right”—it’s more about creating a space where you both feel safe enough to show up honestly and start building something sturdier.
 We’ll also go looking for the fun again.
 We'll find ways to revitalize the connection with the real stuff: shared jokes, soft moments, and the spark of being on the same team.